View Joyce Shokes's Obituary on PostandCourier.com and share memories

 |

-Joyce Burdick Shokes Johns Island - Joyce Burdick Shokes, 79, of Johns Island, South Carolina, widow of Ernest Ray Shokes entered into eternal rest Wednesday, January 1, 2020.
-The family will receive friends Monday, January 6, 2020 in J. Henry Stuhr Inc., West Ashley Chapel, 3360 Glenn McConnell Parkway from 5:00 p.m. to 7:00 p.m.
+Joyce Burdick Shokes Johns Island - The family of Joyce Burdick Shokes will receive friends Monday, January 6, 2020 in J. Henry Stuhr Inc., West Ashley Chapel, 3360 Glenn McConnell Parkway from 5:00 p.m. to 7:00 p.m.
 Her Funeral Service will be held Tuesday in Stuhr's West Ashley Chapel at 11:00 a.m.
 Inurnment will be held Saturday, January 11, 2020 in Carolina Memorial Park, Rivers Avenue, North Charleston at 11:00 a.m.
-Joyce was born March 21, 1940 in Aitkin, Minnesota, daughter of the late Roy Burdick and Doris Guitare Burdick.
-She was a beautician until retiring after 40 years.
-She is survived by her son, Rocky Olson of Beach Island, SC; daughter,Vicky Lynn Olson of Fernandina Beach, FL, daughter, Geniene Olson of Summerville, SC; four grandchildren, Lyle, Bryan, Heather, Jessy; brothers and sisters.
-In addition to her parents and husband, she was preceded in death by her daughter, Tracy Carol Wheeler.
 A memorial message may be sent to the family by visiting our website at www.jhenrystuhr.com.
 Visit our guestbook at www.legacy.com/obituaries/ charleston